MS3472/IT342/README.md

 # IT342
-IT 342 Labs and projects
+NJIT Fall 2025 IT 342 Labs and projects